 One of the struggles I enjoyed reading about had to do with Kyoshi's association with the criminal underworld.
 I did not like how quickly Yun, Kyoshi’s friend, was broken down to his core within a week of fighting Father GlowWorm.
 I was under the impression from the first book that he had more of a fighting spirit than he displayed.
 I would’ve at least wanted them to show Yun's internal conflict so we know more of why he started to go crazy killing everyone after a week, or better yet have him maintain the person he was trying to be.
 Additionally, I did not like how he brought a powerful spirit to the point where it felt like it needed to bargain with him.
 It was just him taking out his rage on a world that he felt wronged him.

 That aside, I did like how Kyoshi dealt with the situation at the end.
-I really respect how Kyoshi still believed in Yun even at the end despite having to defeat her friend.
-I also liked how she came to realize that even though the avatar's spirit is reincarnated, each one has to live their own life and make their own mistakes and have their accomplishments.
-And if that's not a great lesson to takeaway, I think another big one is that even if someone has all the power in the world, there are still some things that they cannot do by themselves, and they will need the help of others to reach their full potential.
+I respect how Kyoshi still believed in Yun even in the end despite having to defeat her friend.
+I also liked how she came to realize that even though the avatar's spirit is reincarnated, each one has to live their own lives and make their own mistakes and have their accomplishments.
+And if that's not a great lesson to take away, I think another big one is that even if someone has all the power in the world, there are still some things that they cannot do by themselves, and they will need the help of others to reach their full potential.
 What were your main takeaways from this story?